-Discussion: The College's contract with the current food service provider, Canteen, expires August 24, 2012.
-An RFP process was used to develop proposals for a five-year contract to operate the College's food service operations located at all four locations effective August 25, 2012.
+The College's contract with the current food service provider, Canteen, expires August 24, 2012.
+An RFP process was used to develop proposals for a five-year contract to operate the College's food service operations at all four locations effective August 25, 2012.
 The College's food services include: manual operations, catering and vending.

-Mr. Spiewak noted that a comprehensive effort to solicit proposals from a broad range of firms was made.
-Twenty-three firms were invited to make proposals.
-However, only two formal proposals were received: Canteen and American Food and Vending (AFV).
-After a full review of the two firms' proposals from both a financial and quality of service perspective, it was determined that AFV was the better option for the College.
+Despite a comprehensive effort to solicit proposals from a broad range of firms, only two formal proposals were received: Canteen and American Food and Vending (AFV).
+After a full review of both firms' proposals from both a financial and quality of service perspective, it was determined that AFV was the better option for the College.
 Attachment B provides a description of the selection process and background information which supports staff recommendation to award the contract to AFV.